Tencent-RTC/TRTC_iOS/TRTC-API-Example-Swift/README.en.md

 1. Open the [GenerateTestUserSig.swift](Debug/GenerateTestUserSig.swift) file in the Debug directory.
 2. Configure two parameters in the `GenerateTestUserSig.swift` file:
   - `SDKAPPID`: `PLACEHOLDER` by default.
 Set it to the actual `SDKAppID`.
-  - `SECRETKEY`: left empty by default.
+  - `SDKSECRETKEY`: left empty by default.
 Set it to the actual key.
  ![ #900px](https://qcloudimg.tencent-cloud.cn/raw/79a57d5e09bb050d8798492732cfd33b/TRTC-sdkAppId-iOS.png)

 3. Return to the TRTC console and click **Next**.
 4. Click **Return to Overview Page**.

->!The method for generating `UserSig` described in this document involves configuring `SECRETKEY` in client code.
-In this method, `SECRETKEY` may be easily decompiled and reversed, and if your key is disclosed, attackers can steal your Tencent Cloud traffic.
+>!The method for generating `UserSig` described in this document involves configuring `SDKSECRETKEY` in client code.
+In this method, `SDKSECRETKEY` may be easily decompiled and reversed, and if your key is disclosed, attackers can steal your Tencent Cloud traffic.
 Therefore, **this method is suitable only for the local execution and debugging of the demo**.
 >The correct `UserSig` distribution method is to integrate the calculation code of `UserSig` into your server and provide an application-oriented API.
 When `UserSig` is needed, your application can make a request to the business server for dynamic `UserSig`.
 For more information, please see [How to Calculate UserSig](https://www.tencentcloud.com/document/product/647/35166).

 ## Configuring CDN parameters (optional)